 Seating: Allocated - See Seating Plan for More Details

-MC tonight is the fantastic Mike Wilkinson – one of our absolute faves.
+MC on the night is the fantastic Mike Wilkinson – one of our absolute faves.
 Charming, dry as a bone humour that will have you crying with laughter.

 Jordan Ducharme is a Canadian born comedian on the rise.
 Jordan began comedy hoping to adopt the witty and gritty type of humour that made him fall in love with stand up as a teenager.
 He’s continued to mature into a competent powerhouse on stage, with no subject off limits and no stone left unturned in his own life.
 Moving to Manchester in 2019, Jordan was quick to make a big splash, quickly winning the local clubs gong show competitions.